There are five basic NDT (non-destructive testing) methods used to detect weld defects;

 Not sure which method is best for you?

-Although there is not one stand out winner amongst these methods, some methods are more suited to specific testing applications.
+Although there is not one stand out winner amongst these methods, some non-destructive testing methods are more suited to specific testing applications.
 At Technoweld, we help you determine the best method of testing for your specific situation.
 Contact us for expert assistance with your next welding project.